 What Is MRO Inventory?

 MRO inventory simply refers to maintenance, repair, and operation supplies.
 They are supplies, materials, and equipment used in production but don’t make up part of the finished products.
-Some of the items that are considered part of MRO inventory include:

 How Does Maintenance Inventory Software Support Preventive Maintenance?